 We will discuss how a well-respected career publication can get it wrong and a suggestion for a fantastic improvement.

-This article (https://www.themuse.com/advice/a-simple-formula-for-answering-tell-me-about-yourself) written in the Muse, a well-respected career website, discusses the secret to answering the all important interview question “Tell me about yourself”.
-Their answer uses the standard formula “Present/Past/Future”.
-Problem is, it’s ineffective.
+This article written in the Muse, a well-respected career website, discusses the secret to answering the all important interview question “Tell me about yourself.”
+Their answer uses the standard formula “Present/Past/Future.”
+This is an easy formula to grasp, but the problem is, it’s ineffective.

 Their interview answer